The7stars: History

-Services
+Strategic expansion and subsidiary growth

-In January 2010, the agency launched a joint venture media agency with Adam & Eve called Eden.
-This partnership, with Phones4u as the founding client, split a £10 million budget between the two agencies.
+In January 2010, the7stars launched "Eden," a joint-venture media agency established in partnership with Adam & Eve.
+The venture's founding client was Phones4u, which allocated a £10 million budget to be split between the two agencies.

-In June 2016, the7stars expanded its services by launching Bountiful Cow, a media agency led by Henry Daglish, the former managing director of Arena Media.
-Based near London's Chancery Lane, the agency was launched as the7stars’ co-founder Jenny Biggam, "did not want the7stars itself to get too big".
+In June 2016, the7stars expanded its portfolio by launching "Bountiful Cow," a separate media agency led by former Arena Media managing director Henry Daglish.
+Based near Chancery Lane, London, the agency was created after co-founder Jenny Biggam expressed concerns regarding the7stars becoming overly large, opting to diversify the group's operations instead.

-In October 2019, the7stars established a tech and activation hub, appointing Pete Robins and Rhys Williams, co-founders of the digital agency Agenda21, to lead the initiative.
-This hub focused on boosting the agency's tech capabilities, leveraging technology and data to launch new products and services for clients.
+In October 2019, the agency established a specialized technology and activation hub.
+The initiative was led by Pete Robins and Rhys Williams, co-founders of the digital agency Agenda21, with the objective of enhancing the group's technical capabilities and product development.

-In July 2020, the7stars acquired the Alpha Century creative agency, with the team then rebranding as Supernova and serving as the agency's creative production house.
-Through this team, the agency then launched their Studio Supernova facility in February 2022, offering end-to-end creative solutions.
+The7stars further diversified its creative services in July 2020 by acquiring the creative agency Alpha Century.
+The team was subsequently rebranded as "Supernova," serving as the agency's dedicated creative production house.
+In February 2022, this division launched "Studio Supernova," a facility providing end-to-end creative solutions.

-In September 2021, the7stars launched the adtech-led business acceleration consultancy, 13minutes, which was designed to close the gap between adtech and media investment.
+In September 2021, the company launched "13minutes," an adtech-led business acceleration consultancy.
+The consultancy was designed to bridge the operational gap between adtech development and traditional media investment.